Crescent Services has joined the CPC website so all our customers can access our frameworks and services in one place! Learn more

 As a supplier to the public sector, you will be participating in tenders which are governed by public sector procurement regulations.
 Our members, primarily within the education sector fall under this umbrella.
 You are probable familiar with the current procurement landscape – the Public Contracts Regulations 2015 and the Social Value Act 2012 to name but two elements of regulation.
 You are probably also familiar with Contracts Finder and the Find a Tender Service replacement for the pre-Brexit OJEU.

-This will all change on 24th February 2025 when the Procurement Act 2023 (the Act) comes into force.
-The Act will be supported by additional regulations and Cabinet Office guidance/systems but the wording of the Act itself will form the basis of procurement regulation from that date.
+This all changed on 24th February 2025 when the Procurement Act 2023 (the Act) came into force.
+The Act is supported by additional regulations and Cabinet Office guidance/systems but the wording of the Act itself will form the basis of procurement regulation from that date.

-In this update, CPC is providing an overview of the changes for our framework suppliers and prospective suppliers CPC hopes that by preparing for the introduction of the Act, suppliers will be better able to tender for our frameworks when renewed or introduced, and for the multitude of mini competitions our members undertake, calling off our frameworks for their contract requirements.
+In this update, CPC is providing an overview of the changes for our framework suppliers and prospective suppliers.
+By preparing for tendering under the Procurement Act, suppliers will be better able to tender for our frameworks when renewed or introduced, and for the multitude of mini competitions our members undertake, calling off our frameworks for their contract requirements.
 It is in both our interest as a buying organisation, and your interest as a supplier, to improve your capability for participating in public sector tenders.

 Schools Exemption